Next >> Drone Parachute Launchers

-Since 2007 Fruity Chutes has been known as the main authority and world leader in the manufacture of recovery systems for UAV (unmanned air vehicles), RC, Quadcopter, and Drone parachute recovery.
+Since 2007, Fruity Chutes has been known as the main authority and world leader in the manufacture of recovery systems for UAV (unmanned air vehicles), RC, Quadcopter, and Drone parachute recovery.
 We provide recovery systems to many of the leading aerospace manufactures including NASA, Space X, AAI Textron, Quest UAV, Aeromao, Matternet, and may more.
-Many US, and international aerospace companies are working with our products now integrating them into their UAS products.
-We also sell our chutes to other Drone recovery system manufacturers such as Rebel Space, Skycat and more.
+Many US and international aerospace companies are working with our products now integrating them into their UAS products.
+We also sell our parachutes to other Drone recovery system manufacturers such as Rebel Space, Skycat and more.
 Our top priority is to work with UAS manufactures and to help provide them with our world class recovery products.

 Flight over people

 We get a lot of questions about using our parachutes and other UAV / Drone products in order to get an FAA waiver or international CAA approval for flight over people.
 This FAQ answers these questions and mentions the ASTM F3322-18 committee, which we participated on.